Chameleon Shedding: What’s Normal, What’s Not & How to Help

-Chameleon Medical: Shedding
+Chameleon Shedding Guide

 A healthy shed can take a couple hours.
 The chameleons will suddenly “explode” in white shreds.
 An unhealthy shed, on the other hand can take days as pieces slowly fall off and some pieces left stuck on.